Rajoooooo/Salesforce-Capstone/README.md

 To maintain accurate and consistent data in Salesforce, I implemented Validation Rules that enforce specific conditions before a record can be saved.
 These rules are designed to catch incorrect or incomplete inputs by automatically displaying an error message when the data entered doesn't meet the defined criteria.
 For example, I created a validation rule to prevent saving a new record unless the Status picklist is set to “Pending.”
 This ensures that users follow the correct status flow when creating records.
 I used logical functions like ISNEW() and ISPICKVAL() to define these conditions, and thoroughly tested the rule to make sure it works as intended.
 By doing this, I was able to improve the reliability of our data and reduce manual errors during data entry.
 To ensure data quality in my Salesforce application, I implemented Validation Rules that verify whether the data entered into a record meets specific criteria before it can be saved.
 I configured these rules so that if a user enters invalid or incomplete information, Salesforce displays an error message and prevents the record from being saved.
 This helps maintain consistency and accuracy across the system.
 For example, I created a validation rule to restrict certain picklist values unless other conditions are met, ensuring that users follow the correct process flow when submitting records.

-# Milestone 13: The Lighting App

-To organize and streamline access to the core features of our travel management system, I created a custom Lightning App in Salesforce named “Tours & Travels CRM.”

-I began by navigating to Setup, then typed “App Manager” in the Quick Find box and selected App Manager from the results.
-On the App Manager page, I clicked “New Lightning App” to start the setup process.

-In the App Details & Branding step, I entered “Tours & Travels CRM” as the App Name.
-I also uploaded a custom image that reflects the theme of tours and travel—this serves as the visual icon for the app and helps with branding.
-Once the image was uploaded, I clicked Next to proceed.

-In the App Options step, I kept the default selections (such as “App Settings” and “Navigation Style”) and continued by clicking Next.
-Similarly, in the Utility Bar section, I left the default options untouched and clicked Next again.

-In the Navigation Items step, I customized the app by selecting the most relevant custom and standard objects.
-I moved the following from Available Items to Selected Items:

-Customers Info

-TravelPackages

-Booking

-Booking Payments

-BookingGuests

-Employees

-Feedback

-Task

-Reports

-Dashboards

-These items provide the core functionality of the Tours & Travels CRM and ensure that end users can easily access all essential modules within the app.

-In the final step, I configured user access.
-From the Available Profiles list, I selected System Administrator and moved it to Selected Profiles to give full access to system admins.
-Once everything was reviewed, I clicked Save & Finish to create and activate the app.

-With this setup, the Tours & Travels CRM Lightning App is now available to users with the appropriate profile and provides a centralized workspace tailored for travel-related operations.

 ## Milestone: 24: Roles and Role Hierarchy

 To define clear record-level visibility and ensure proper data access across departments, I created three new roles under the CEO role in Salesforce.
 These roles help establish a structured role hierarchy, making it easier to manage who can see and access specific records.